 Instructions

-- Heat a small skillet over medium heat.
+- While cranberries are cooking, heat a small skillet over medium heat.
 Coarsely chop the walnuts and dry toast them for about 3 minutes, until golden.
 Shake the pan often while cooking, so they don’t burn

 Nutrition